LSSTDESC/DEHSC_LSS/README.md

    - Save all maps and redshift distributions to file.
 These are currently collected into a single FITS file that alternates image HDUs (containing the maps) and table HDUs (containing the binned N(z)).

    All this is done with the script `cat_sampler.py`.
 Run `python cat_sampler.py -h` to see all possible command-line options.
-6. Compute tomographic cross-power spectrum.
+6. Compute tomographic cross-power spectrum and covariance matrix.
 This implies, for each field:
    - Reading in the maps generated in the previous stage.
    - Reading in masks and systematics maps.
    - Computing all possible power spectra, including systematics deprojection, using NaMaster
+   - Estimating the covariance matrix.
+Currently only theoretical Gaussian estimate is implemented.
    - Saving all power spectra into a SACC file

    All this is done with the script `power_specter.py`.
 Run `python power_specter.py -h` to see all possible command-line options.